Register to get access to free programming courses with interactive exercises

 }

 What if we want to add more of these classes?
-For example mx-5, mx-10, mx-15, mx-20 and so on.
+For example, mx-5, mx-10, mx-15, mx-20, and so on.
 Of course, we can handwrite all the classes we need and set their properties.
-But this is quite a monotonous and long process.
-Let's first try to put the properties margin-left and margin-right into a muxin so that we don't have to specify them every time.
+But this is a boringly long process.
+Let's first try to put the properties margin-left and margin-right into a mixin so that we don't have to specify them every time:

 @mixin margin-x {